verified-optimization/CvxLean/scripts/evaluation/egg-pre-dcp-options/README.md

+WARNING: These scripts are obsolete, there is better reporting infrastructure now.
+They will be removed.

 Here, we compare `egg-pre-dcp` with different options (iterative node limits and stop-on-success).

 Run this from the root of the repository.